UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint0/process.md

 • We will also prioritize communication by utilizing the Discord chat more frequently to ensure everyone is working at a comfortable pace and to manage everyones progress.
 We will also consider holding meetings more frequently for the same reasons

+• Finally, we will start being more punctual and organized so that we are able to meet strict deadlines for upcoming sprints, so that there are minimal conflicts between us and the completion of the project.